 A foray into game studies via makerspace production mediums.
 Students will study the role of play, tinkering and gaming in design, research and innovation and be challenged to learn a variety of makerspace production tools and techniques to create games.
 This course will include three major components (1) physical board game design, (2) introductory computer game design and (3) investigation into the narrative themes, artistic production, interaction mechanics and culture that make games engaging.
 During the course, students will prototype both playable board and video games, followed by iterating through to a final version of a game of their choice.
 Class will meet in the CU Community Fab Lab in Art Annex II.
 Students who have taken a different makerspace class before are encouraged to enroll.
 Additional fees may apply.
 See Class Schedule.
 3 undergraduate hours.
 4 graduate hours.
 Credit is not given for INFO 416 and INFO 490 A/AG "Makerspace: Game Studies" sections.

-Explores the intersection of storytelling, interaction design, and user experience through the design of escape rooms.
-In the past few years escape rooms have been on the rise, changing from simple locked boxes in an open room to complex adventures spanning multiple rooms involving electronics, sound design, storytelling, and even live actors.
-This class will be primarily focusing on the manufacturing and electronics work that goes into making an immersive but self-contained escape room in a box experience.
+This course will explore the intersection of storytelling, interaction design, and user experience through the design of escape rooms.
+In the past couple years escape rooms have been on the rise, changing from simple locked boxes in an open room to complex adventures spanning multiple rooms involving electronics, sound design, storytelling, and even live actors.
+This class will be primarily focusing on the manufacturing and electronics work that goes into making an immersive escape room experience.
 Over the span of the course, students will become familiar with the basics of several advanced small-scale manufacturing tools, such as laser engravers, electronic cutters, and 3D printers/scanners.
-The primary focus, however, will be a more in depth exploration of small board electronics – such as Arduino and IoT programming – and hardware – such as sensors, servos, LEDs, and other components.
+They will also learn how to program small-board electronics (Arduinos and IoT boards, servos, electronic locks, and/or lights), and incorporate them meaningfully into puzzles in order to achieve client’s goals.
+Students will design, prototype, playtest, and iterate collaboratively on the puzzles and interactive elements.
 3 undergraduate hours.
 4 graduate hours.
 Credit is not given for INFO 418 and INFO 490 B, BG, ERU or ERG "Makerspace: Escape rooms" sections.

 A continuation to the introductory course on Data Science (INFO 407).
 This advanced course on Data Science is completely taught online and scheduled asynchronously (you decide where it best fits in your week).
 The course consists of several tracks including Machine learning and advanced Python skills.
 There will be lessons that guide you to learn advanced techniques in data science and you will also be introduced to machine learning algorithms.
 In addition, there will be a few lessons that help you advance your Python knowledge and software development skills.
 This course can mainly be considered as an applied course where you will learn by doing.
 In many cases, you will first write a reduced implementation before using an established library.
 The second half of the course will be focused on data driven individual projects along with weekly lessons.
 3 undergraduate hours.
 3 graduate hours.
 Credit is not given for INFO 427 and INFO 490 MH2 "Data, Machines and the Python" sections.
 Prerequisite: Students should have either taken INFO 407; OR Have at least 1 year of programming experience using Python; OR Be comfortable with NumPy, Pandas, Matplotlib, NLTK; OR Have a strong ability and passion for learning.
 Junior, Senior or Graduate standing.